-However, it could be strongly argued that it is in the interest of both the UK and remaining EU nations that the UK’s departure from the EU is carefully managed.
-This may require a period of transition and some form of agreement for free trade.
+However, it could be strongly argued that it is in the interest of both the UK and remaining EU nations that the UK’s departure from the EU is carefully managed, with some form of agreement for free trade.

-As there is no certainty (at the time of writing) that any such agreement will be reached, GWP Group is preparing for the possibility that the UK leaves the EU with neither a transition period nor a free trade agreement in place.
+As there is still no certainty (at the time of writing) that any such agreement will be reached, GWP Group is preparing for the possibility that the UK leaves the EU without a trade agreement in place.